ecupaio/dcgffl/_power-rankings/season-24-preseason-power-rankings.md

     ![](https://thumbs.gfycat.com/PoliteGentleCanadagoose-max-1mb.gif)
 - team: _teams/s24-navy.md
-  record: Jay Maroney and Matt Cline
+  record: Jay M. and Matt Cline
   text: |-
     Really just going to watch these games to see if the number of penalties Cam gets this season is over or under the amount of words we hear from Andy and Kenny combined.

     ![](http://assets.sbnation.com/assets/2786751/hands-to-face.gif)
 - team: _teams/s24-neon-yellow.md
-  record: Michael Bromell and Daniel Dorsey
+  record: Michael Bromell and Daniel D.
   text: |-
     I hear Michael is captaining an undefeated team in the DC Gay Basketball League.
 Hope he’s lowered his expectations for this experience!